w3c/csswg-drafts/css-view-transitions-2/element-scoped-view-transitions.md

 ### Tag containment

-Because scoped view transitions are intended to enable composition (nesting of unrelated components that both use transitions), developers need a way to avoid tag collisions when choosing their `view-transition-name` values.
+Because element-scoped view transitions are intended to enable composition (nesting of unrelated components that both use transitions), developers need a way to avoid tag collisions when choosing their `view-transition-name` values.